Articles of Association

 2. If the Organization is dissolved pursuant to a resolution of the Council of National Delegates, its assets will be liquidated by the Board, unless the Council of National Delegates resolves otherwise.

-3. The credit balance after finalizing the liquidation procedure shall be distributed to a purpose to be determined by the Council of National Delegates and which purpose is in conformity with the purposes of the Organization.
+3. The credit balance after finalizing the liquidation procedure shall be distributed to a public benefit institution to be determined by the Council of National Delegates with a similar objective or to a foreign institution that exclusively or almost exclusively serves the public benefit and that has a similar objective.

 These articles of association may be amended by a resolution of the Council of National Delegates, which resolution can only be taken by a majority of two/thirds of the votes cast in a meeting of the Council of National Delegates.
 The resolution may also be taken by electronic means.
 In the event the resolution is taken by electronic means, the resolution can also be taken by a majority of two/thirds of the votes.
 Such resolution is valid only if all members of the Council of National Delegates have consented in this way of decision making.